pkiourti/visualizing_nn_adversarial_attacks/README.md

 ### NOTES
 #### ONNX
 Your model should be uploaded as a ".onnx" file.
 Hence, the versions of pytorch or tensorflow used by the model while training it don't matter.
 [Onnx](https://onnx.ai/) is a  useful tool to pass all the information (both neural network architecture and weights) in one file.
-It comes handy when your model is trained using Tensorflow and the application uses pytorch models.
-So you can use this tool to convert from one to another format.
-I used the onnx format to upload the model as one file, which I then `pickle` and store in the database.
+It comes very handy for example when your model is trained using Pytorch and an application uses Tensorflow.
+Hence, I used this format that allows exchange so that no specific version is required and also to be able to upload the model as one file, which I then `pickle` and store in the database.
 In order to load the model later from the database and can retrieve the inference session from the loaded model by doing the following:

 ```
 import pickle